samanthacsik/strava-dashboard/README.md

 A few reasons!

-- I started recording my hikes on Strava during the pandemic and quickly became obsessed with my log of activites -- both to look back on where I've been and what I've done, and also for chasing those top 10s (I hate to admit it, but it's true...).
-I created a leaflet heat map (find my original `strava-hikes` repo [here](https://github.com/samanthacsik/strava-hikes)) of my activities (check it out on my [personal website](https://samanthacsik.github.io/about.html)!) to include with my first [introduction Tweet](https://twitter.com/WeAreRLadies/status/1533837942782775297) when I curated for [@WeAreRLadies](https://twitter.com/WeAreRLadies) in June 2022 and quickly discovered that I wanted more ways to interact with my data.
+- I started recording my hikes on Strava during the pandemic and quickly became obsessed with my log of activites -- both to look back on where I've been and what I've done, and also for chasing those top 10s (a little embarrassed to admit...).
+I created a leaflet heat map (find my original `strava-hikes` repo [here](https://github.com/samanthacsik/strava-hikes)) of my activities (check it out on my [personal website](https://samanthacsik.github.io/about.html)!) to include with my first [introduction Tweet](https://twitter.com/WeAreRLadies/status/1533837942782775297) when I curated for [@WeAreRLadies](https://twitter.com/WeAreRLadies) in June 2022 and quickly discovered that I wanted more ways to interact with my data (read: a Shiny app).
-- Despite the fact that I teach an Intro to Shiny workshop to UCSB's Master of Environmental Data Science (MEDS) students, I don't have a *ton* of personal experiences building Shiny apps or dashboards.
+- I've been teaching an [Intro to Shiny](https://ucsb-meds.github.io/EDS-430-Intro-to-Shiny/) short course for UCSB's [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) program since 2022, but didn't have a *ton* of personal experiences building Shiny apps or dashboards when I first started.
 What better way to learn than to embark on a personal project that you're excited about, right?!
 - I want to get into the habit of having a personal project to work on for learning new skills (and to add to my portfolio).
 Shiny is exciting because there are tons of ways to optimize your code to make your app run more efficiently, lots of complementary packages to enhace features, and endless ways to look at data.
+While it's a bit hard to find time to iterate consistently on this dashboard, it's a fun project to return to when I'm trying to learn a new Shiny skill for the first time.

 **You can explore the current version of the dashboard (which I've affectionately dubbed, Sam's Strava Stats) at <https://samanthacsik.shinyapps.io/strava_dashboard/>.**